hairyhenderson/gomplate/docs/content/usage.md

 The value must be an octal integer in the standard UNIX `chmod` format, i.e. `644` to indicate that owner gets read+write, group gets read-only, and others get read-only permissions.
 See the [`chmod(1)` man page](https://linux.die.net/man/1/chmod) for more details.

+**Note:** `--chmod` is not currently supported on Windows.
+Behaviour is undefined, but will likely not change file permissions at all.

 ### `--exclude`

 To prevent certain files from being processed, you can use `--exclude`.
 It takes a glob, and any files matching that glob will not be included.